Bungay War Memorial is a Grade II listed building in the East Suffolk local planning authority area, England. Memorial.

 Description

-The memorial comprises a stone Celtic cross with a tapering shaft and foot bearing a relief-carved laurel wreath on a substantial, gently tapering square plinth and two-stepped square base.
-The plinth is rough-hewn with inset plain rectangular panels bearing the names of the fallen.
-The face of the cross is decorated with elaborately carved knotwork.
+The memorial features a stone Celtic cross with a tapering shaft and foot, which is adorned with a relief-carved laurel wreath.
+This stands on a substantial, gently tapering square plinth that has a two-stepped square base.
+The plinth is rough-hewn and includes inset plain rectangular panels that display the names of the fallen.
+The face of the cross is intricately decorated with carved knotwork.

-The names of the 102 parishioners who gave their lives during the First World War are inscribed in leaded lettering in recessed panels on the north, west and south faces of the plinth.
+The names of 102 parishioners who lost their lives during the First World War are inscribed in leaded lettering within recessed panels on the north, west, and south faces of the plinth.
+Additionally, there is an inscription on the east face of the foot of the cross that states: "BUNGAY ROLL OF HONOUR THE SECOND WORLD WAR 1939 – 1945," beneath which are the names of 37 individuals.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.